ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin_ragdoll.md

 #### Limits

-Next see how our character behaves when there isn't any animation around to steer it.
+Next let's see how our character behaves when there isn't any animation around to steer it.

 1. Select `hip_ctl_rGroup`
+2. Set `Behaviour = Dynamic`
-2. Set `Behavior = Initial State`
+2. Set `Pose Stiffness = 0.0`

-As in our last tutorial when we changed the `hip_ctl` from `Kinematic` to `Initial State`, now we do the same but for the whole character!
+As in our last tutorial when we changed the `hip_ctl` from `Kinematic` to `Dynamic`, now we do the same but for the whole character!

 https://user-images.githubusercontent.com/2152766/145388195-22886314-833f-4785-9b80-1d90b35d54e7.mp4 controls

 *Yikes!* That's a mess.
 No longer is the animation holding a pose together, it's all up to gravity and the anatomy of our character now.